 One of my worst memories from my young childhood was when my older sister had her friend round to play for the afternoon.
-Both of them being five years older than me I was, of course the smallest, so I happily accepted the friend’s offer of a ride on her shoulders through the small area of woodland on our property.
-We headed towards an overgrown quarry that was also located on our land, but unfortunately for me, the friend tripped over a tree root, I catapulted off her shoulders and face first into a huge patch of stinging nettles.
-I howled and they panicked, rushed me back to the house making me promise not to tell Mum, in return for which they would read me a story.
-Having smuggled me up to the bedroom they kept their end of the bargain, and I kept mine by never telling tales on them, but after this I never had a great fondness for nettles, that is until a few years back when I discovered they can make excellent free plant food.
+Both of them being five years older than I was, of course, the smallest, so I happily accepted the friend’s offer of a ride on her shoulders through the small area of woodland on our property.
+We headed towards an overgrown quarry that was also located on our land, but unfortunately for me, my friend tripped over a tree root, I catapulted off her shoulders, landing face-first in a huge patch of stinging nettles.

 How to Make the Nettle Plant Food.

-Start in Spring (ideally before the nettles have flowered).
+Start in the Spring (ideally before the nettles have flowered).

-Firstly crush or bruise your nettles by whatever means necessary to avoid being stung by them.
-This could be by stamping on them on a hard surface, chopping at them with a strimmer, running over them with a lawnmower fitted with a grassbox, crushing them in your hands whilst wearing thick gardening gloves or simply by placing them in the bucket and using the handle of a broom, a flat ended sawn off branch or similar to act as a pestle in much the same way as you would grind herbs in a pestle and mortar.
+- Or simply by placing them in the bucket and using the handle of a broom, a flat-ended sawn-off branch or similar to act as a pestle in much the same way as you would grind herbs in a pestle and mortar.
 Make sure there are plenty of nettles packed tightly into the bucket.

-Leave in a corner of the garden away from the house (to avoid the resulting odour and the flies this attracts) for about four weeks, or until the liquid part of the mixture is the colour of tea.
+Lastly: Leave the bucket in a corner of the garden away from the house (to avoid the resulting odor and the flies this attracts) for about four weeks, or until the liquid part of the mixture is the color of tea.